ctlearn-project/ctlearn/README.md

 Describe the data to use, including the format, list of file paths, and whether to apply preprocessing.
 Includes subsections for **Loading** for parameters for selecting data such as the telescope type and pre-selection cuts to apply, **Processing** for data preprocessing settings such as cropping or normalization, and **Input** for parameters of the TensorFlow Estimator input function that converts the loaded, processed data into tensors.

 As of CTLearn v0.2.0, only data of a single telescope type may be loaded at a time, even if the underlying dataset includes telescopes of multiple types.
-Data may be loaded in two ways, either event-wise in `array` mode with data from all telescopes in an array with auxiliary information including each telescope's position, or one image at a time in `single_tel` mode.
+Data may be loaded in two ways, either event-wise in `array` mode yielding data from all telescopes in a specified array as well as auxiliary information including each telescope's position, or one image at a time in `single_tel` mode.

 ### Image Mapping